 Possibly.
 We are members of the ICCFA Lot Exchange Program, but not all cemeteries are.
-There are some limitations, but basically you‘ll get a dollar-for-dollar credit for whatever you purchased at the participating cemetery.
+There are some limitations, but basically you‘ll get a dollar-for-dollar credit for the property you purchased at another participating cemetery.

-The ICCFA Exchange Program also applies to mausoleum and estate properties.
-The transfer allowance for these types of properties are generally higher than traditional burial properties.
+The ICCFA Exchange Program also applies to the mausoleum and estate properties.
+The transfer allowance for these types of properties is generally higher than traditional burial properties.
 For more information, please contact us.